What is the Wildlife Act 1975?

 - the most appropriate and effective way to encourage compliance and punish wildlife crime.

-Accordingly, the Panel will not consider:
+Accordingly, the Panel did not consider:

 - how DELWP and other responsible organisations administer the Act, including their policies, organisational structures and procedures